NewsLion Summer 2016

 - The Strange Case of Rachel K by Rachel Kushner.
 DBN 5711 / DBC01401.
 Three pieces portray a vision of Cuba that is brutal and beautiful.
 2015

 - The Trace by Forrest Gander.
 DBN 5697 / DBC01402

 - A couple embarks on a road trip through the vast Chihuahua Desert where they encounter love, hate, and Mexican drug dealers.
 2014

 - Use Me by Elissa Schappell.
 DBN 5690 / DBC01403 Ten stories from the life of a young woman.
 2000

 The library will be closed for the following holidays:

-- The weekend of September 5th – 7th for Labor Day
+· Saturday – Monday, September 3 - 5, for Labor Day

-On days we are closed, you may still leave a telephone message or email us and someone will get back to you as soon as possible after the holidays.
+On days we are closed, you may still leave a voicemail or email us and we will get to it after the holiday.